 #403 - 250 Ton Self-propelled Diesel Locomotive Crane

 #403 was built by Industrial Brownhoist, Construction Number 12064, in August 1952 for the Baltimore & Ohio Railroad as number X-216.
+It's powered by two Cummins HB600 diesel engines.
 It was originally based out of New Castle, PA until 1968 when it was reassigned to Willard, OH.
 The X-216 was renumbered to 940500 in 1982 and retained that number after the formation of CSX in 1989.
 Art Davis acquired the wrecker after it was retired by CSX in 1992.
 ORHS assumed ownership after the acquisition of DABO, Inc., Art's company.

 If it looks a little familiar, X-216 is the sister to the X-215 at the Baltimore & Ohio Railroad Museum in Baltimore, MD.

 #403 is currently under restoration and will be returned to service, eventually as B&O X-216, for demonstration purposes and for our use in the rail yard.

 The previous life of this car was as CSX #940062, a 50' crane boom idler car used in wreck train service.
 The conversion was completed in the summer of 2021.
 Thanks to the Wayne County Community Foundation who awarded a grant for this project and to all who donated to this project.